René Préval: Post-presidency and death

 Préval retired to his home in Marmelade, where he worked on projects which included an agricultural co-operative, an education centre and a juice factory.
 His last public appearance was at the inauguration of Jovenel Moïse on 7 February 2017.

 Préval's death was announced on 3 March 2017, by Moïse, on his Twitter account.
 Family friends announced that Préval had died on the way to a suburban hospital in Port-au-Prince.
-His cause of death was initially announced as a cardiac arrest, but rumors of foul play resulted in an autopsy, conducted in front of District Attorney Danton Leger, at the request of Elisabeth Delatour.
-The autopsy was inconclusive but ruled out a brain hemorrhage or stroke.
+His cause of death was initially announced as a cardiac arrest, but rumours of foul play resulted in an autopsy, conducted in front of District Attorney Danton Leger, at the request of Elisabeth Delatour.
+The autopsy was inconclusive but ruled out a brain haemorrhage or stroke.
 Further testing of specimens from Préval's body was announced by Leger, potentially sending the tissue to a foreign lab.

 Préval's body lay in state at Musée du Panthéon National on the Champ de Mars, and a state funeral and Catholic mass were held at the Kiosque Occide Jeanty amphitheatre.
 Patricia Préval, his younger daughter, eulogized her father.
 Former presidents Jocelerme Privert, Michel Martelly and Prosper Avril were in attendance with foreign diplomatic corps.
 His body was transported to Marmelade, where he was buried to a three-gun salute.